Douglas Preston: Writing career

 With his frequent collaborator Lincoln Child, he created the character of FBI Special Agent Pendergast, who appears in many of their novels, including Relic, The Cabinet of Curiosities, Brimstone, and White Fire.
 Additional novels by the Preston and Child team include Mount Dragon, Riptide, Thunderhead, and The Ice Limit.
 Later, the duo created the Gideon Crew series, which consists of Gideon's Sword, Gideon's Corpse, and The Lost Island.

 For his solo career, Preston's fictional debut was Jennie, a novel about a chimpanzee who is adopted by an American family.
 His next novel was The Codex, a treasure hunt novel with a style that was much closer to the thriller genre of his collaborations with Child.
 The Codex introduced the characters of Tom Broadbent and Sally Colorado.
 Tom and Sally return in Tyrannosaur Canyon, which also features the debut of Wyman Ford, an ex-CIA agent and (at the time) a monk-in-training.
 Following Tyrannosaur Canyon, Ford leaves the monastery where he is training, forms his own private investigation company, and replaces Broadbent as the main protagonist of Preston's solo works.
 Ford subsequently returns in Blasphemy, Impact, and The Kraken Project.

-In addition to his collaborations with Child and his solo fictional universe, Preston has written several nonfiction books of his own, mainly dealing with the history of the American Southwest.
+In addition to his collaborations with Child and his solo fictional universe, Preston has written several nonfiction books of his own, frequently about the history of the American Southwest.
 He has written about archaeology and paleontology for The New Yorker magazine and has also been published in Smithsonian, Harper's, The Atlantic, Natural History, and National Geographic.

 In May, 2011, Pomona College conferred on Preston the degree of Doctor of Letters (Honoris Causa).
 He is the recipient of writing awards in the United States and Europe.